 Check out our Steps to Apply for Aid for further instructions.

-In most cases, yes.
-Beginning with the 2017-2018 FAFSA, students and parents provide the prior year’s tax information.
+In most cases, NO. Beginning with the 2017-2018 FAFSA, students and parents provide the prior year’s tax information.

-The FAFSA asks for income and taxes paid according to lines on the IRS tax forms for 2016, the “base year” for 2018–2019.
-Data from the completed tax year is used as a predictor of the family’s financial situation for the current year.
+The FAFSA asks for income and taxes paid according to lines on the IRS tax forms.
+Data from the prior tax year is used as a predictor of the family’s financial situation for the next year.